 In some cases you might see a checkbox I understand, no claims can be done further on TOs in this branch:

 You'll see this checkbox if you have an active professional translation order created on the source branch, and this order is still in progress.
-You should be aware that if the source branch is merged into the target, the order is not moved to the target branch.
-It stays valid for the source branch only.
+Be aware that if the source branch is merged into the target branch, the order is not moved to the target branch.
+It remains valid for the source branch only.

-Basically, this checkbox appears to remind you that you won’t be able to request corrections on the source branch order, because the translation history is lost.
+This checkbox serves as a reminder that you won’t be able to request corrections on the source branch order because the translation history is lost.

 Understanding merging